Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Your company has just setup an Azure account and Azure Active Directory.
 They need to ensure that when users connect to Azure AD from the Internet from an Anonymous IP address, they are prompted to change their password automatically.
-Which of the following Azure service can help them achieve this requirement
+Which of the following Azure service can help them achieve this requirement?

 - [ ] Azure AD Connect.
 - [x] Azure AD Identity Protection.